 The French Embassy in Portugal, located in the historical Marquês de Abrantes palace, in the Santos area of Lisbon, has a long history of supporting French residents and visitors.
-It has been open since 1948 and can be divided into two separate entities: The Embassy itself, and the consulate.
+It has been open since 1948 and can be divided into two separate entities: The Embassy itself, and the consular section.
 Learn about the differences between the two, and what services they provide.

 The Embassy itself plays an institutional role, serving as a diplomatic bridge between France and Portugal, namely through the person of the ambassador, the highest ranking official.
-It is, therefore, of less use to the French citizen, who should rather resort to the consulate for most of the assistance he might need.
+It is, therefore, of less use to the French citizen, who should rather resort to the consular section for most of the assistance he might need.

 Nonetheless, the Embassy does provide some useful services and information for French people who are considering living in Portugal.
 The following is a list of the most important services: